Shamrock-code/Shamrock/doc/shamrock-doc/src/usermanual/configuration.md

     --gen ninja                     #to compile with ninja instead of make --build debug                   #to compile the code in debug mode --tests                         #compile also the test
-    --outdir build_hipsycl_debug    #directory where the build files will be held --cxxpath ../sycl_cpl/hipSYCL   #path to the cxx compiler --compiler hipsycl              #id of the compiler (hipsycl or dpcpp) --profile omp                   #selected profile
+    --builddir build_hipsycl_debug    #directory where the build files will be held --cxxpath ../sycl_cpl/hipSYCL   #path to the cxx compiler --compiler hipsycl              #id of the compiler (hipsycl or dpcpp) --profile omp                   #selected profile